Volunteer: Interested in becoming a Foster?

 Volunteers and Fosters save lives!
 Thank you for your interest.

 There is always work to be done at the shelter and we rely solely on volunteers!
-We accept volunteers 12 and over with no long-term commitment or time requirement required.

 Who can volunteer at the shelter?

-Volunteers 16 and older, can drop-in to do chores or commit to a full shift or partial shift.
-Volunteers on a regular schedule, with training, can assume more challenging roles such as office worker, project work, offsite helper for events and dog counselor.
+Adult volunteers, on a regular schedule, with training, can assume more challenging roles such as office worker, project work, offsite helper for events and dog counselor.

 What kind of help can I provide?